jeffgbutler/java-payment-calculator/README.md

 library will automatically introspect the Cloud Foundry environment variables and translate Redis credentials into the proper environment variables for Spring Boot auto-configuration.
 Magic!

-If the application is not deployed to Cloud Foundry, no environment variables will be set automatically.
+When not deployed on Cloud Foundry, no environment variables will be set automatically.

 Deploy the application to Cloud Foundry with the following commands: